Skip to Content

 Day 2.
 Palm Sulphur Springs – Three Sisters, 6 hours

 We started at 8.30 and walked for about an hour before we reached the Hot springs.
 Actually, if you are a good walker and start your first hiking day early enough you can make it all the way and camp here the first night.
-The hot spring is, in fact, is a stream that goes into the river and water in there is very hot you have to mix it with cold river water.
+The hot spring is, in fact, a stream that goes into the river, and the water in there is very hot you have to mix it with cold river water.
 We spent about 40min. swimming and chilling here it was really nice.

-On the second day the trail goes through difficult terrain; sand and rocks so you make slow progress plus we made two long swimming/resting stops.
-By 4pm we quite tired and my feet were destroyed so we decided to camp on a small beach next to the river.
+On the second day, the trail goes through difficult terrain; sand, and rocks so you make slow progress plus we made two long swimming/resting stops.
+By 4pm we were quite tired and my feet were destroyed so we decided to camp on a small beach next to the river.
 We had a fantastic night sky and the full moon didn’t even need our headlamps.
 In my opinion, the canyon at night time is the best!
 This day again we didn’t see any signs or distance marks.

 Day 3.
 Three Sisters – Von Trotha’s Grave, 6 hours

 By 4pm we all were quite tired and my feet were quite destroyed.
 We found a nice spot on the beach not far from the emergency exit and camped there.
-This night was the coldest of three we spent in the canyon, it was freezing!
+This night was the coldest of the three we spent in the canyon, it was freezing!
 We all woke up a couple of times during the night to put on more and more clothes.
 By the next morning, I and Campbell were wearing everything we had in our backpacks.
 But the sleeping bags that we took with us were very thin for 11C min.
 So if you have warmer sleeping bags at least for 5C or lower you’ll be ok.

 Day 4.
 Von Trotha’s Grave – Ai-Ais, 5 hours

 The scenery on the last day was the least impressive, the canyon reduces significantly it reminds a rocky valley more than a canyon.
-Due to a very cold night, we all woke up quite early at 5am packing didn’t take long and in 30min. we were ready to roll.
+Due to a very cold night, we all woke up quite early at 5am packing didn’t take long, and in 30min. we were ready to roll.
 It was the easiest and the shortest day for us; in the first part you walk on a 4×4 trail, then some sand and rocks, and finally a nice easy path all the way to Ai-Ais.
-We arrived there at 1pm and were absolutely happy to take off our shoes and to get a cold Ginger beer for me and some beers for guys.
+We arrived there at 1pm and were absolutely happy to take off our shoes and get a cold Ginger beer for me and some beers for the guys.

 What to pack for the Fish River Canyon hike?